amrutprabhu/amrutprabhu.github.io/data/blog/2020/what-are-java-records-in-java-16.md

 When we declare a normal class without any constructor the compiler provides a default constructor with no arguments.
 In the case of records, an implicit canonical constructor based on the record components is provided.

-You can explicitly create a canonical constructor by yourself do things like e.g validations but there is a more concise way to do that.
+You can explicitly create a canonical constructor by yourself and do things like e.g validations but there is a more concise way to do that.
 Let’s have a look.

 ```java
 public record Data(int x, int y) {